sunmorgn/aria-labels/README.md

 ## Features

 -   Adds `aria-hidden` and `aria-label` attributes to Gutenberg blocks to improve accessibility.
--   Applies attributes to the correct interactive element within a block (e.g., the `<a>` tag inside a button block).
+-   Enhances core accessibility by applying the `aria-label` to the correct interactive element within a block (e.g., the `<a>` tag inside a button block), which is more effective than the default behavior.
 -   Automatically adds `aria-hidden="true"` to decorative images (image blocks with an empty alt attribute).
+-   Works seamlessly with WordPress 6.8+ by hiding its own `aria-label` control when native support is present, preventing a confusing user interface.
 -   Provides a settings panel in the block editor, which can be moved to the "Advanced" accordion for a cleaner UI.
 -   Allows developers to configure which blocks the controls appear on via a PHP filter.
 -   The plugin can be updated directly from GitHub using the `Updater` class.